GiftForGood/website/contents/blog/how-to-write-better-wishes.md

     - Doing so will reduce the need for back and forth communication between you and donors
 2. If you require large quantity items, try to break your wish down to a size that is manageable by one donor.
 This is so that your wish can be fulfilled in a shorter period of time.
 3. If you require specific type/brand of item, please list it down within the wish description as well.
-4. If you required new item, do indicate.
+4. If you require new item, do indicate.

 **Sample wish description**
 ```